Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RdNktCE1Pek.md

 # [September 29th, 2020 Livestream](../2020-09-29.md)
 ## Q&A: How high on the priority list is Truck Physics?
 https://www.youtube.com/watch?v=RdNktCE1Pek
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Will Vehicle physics ever get a revisit?](./yt-IP_jZskvU6k.md) [https://www.youtube.com/watch?v=IP_jZskvU6k](https://www.youtube.com/watch?v=IP_jZskvU6k)
+This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: Will the Vehicles bouncing on Foundations be fixed at some point?](./yt-O19MUfB6WXM.md) [https://www.youtube.com/watch?v=O19MUfB6WXM](https://www.youtube.com/watch?v=O19MUfB6WXM)

 ### Topics